 Provides students with the tools to synthesize nursing theories and concepts into nursing practice.
 The focus includes exploration and comparison of nursing theories with a focus on a Christ-centered worldview of nursing.
 The course includes discussion on the relationships between research, practice, education, and theory.
 Suggested prerequisite: NUR 301.
-Offered fall semester, even years, first 8 weeks.
+Offered spring semester, first 8 weeks.